Bothrops asper: Distribution

 Due to the casual and informal application of the name "Fer-de-lance" being applied to any number of species of Latin America pit vipers in the genus Bothrops, there is much confusion and misunderstanding, particularly in popular literature, as to proper nomenclature.
 Populations of Bothrops often referred to as Fer-de-lance on the island of Saint Lucia are Bothrops caribbaeus.
-Populations of Bothrops referred to as Fer-de-lance on the island of Martinique are regard as Bothrops lanceolatus.
+Populations of Bothrops referred to as Fer-de-lance on the island of Martinique are regarded as Bothrops lanceolatus.

 Habitat

 This species likes moist environments, and occurs in most life zones located at low or middle elevations (up to 600 m), excluding those with strong seasonal dry periods.
 They are, however, sometimes found at much higher elevations.
 This is true in the premontane forest in Costa Rica, the cloud forest of Guatemala and Mexico, or the lower montane wet forest in the Caribbean Region of Colombia and Ecuador.
 It chiefly inhabits tropical rainforest and evergreen forest, but it also occurs in drier areas of tropical deciduous forest, thorn forest and pine savannah near lakes, rivers and streams.
 The home range of B. asper averages between 3.71 ha and 5.95 ha, which is comparatively small in relation to other pitvipers.